-How to connect the Audio boot to the hearing instrument: Pay close attention to the illustrations on how to connect and disconnect the audio boot below
+How to connect the Audio boot to the hearing instrument:

-- 1. Make sure the tip of the audio boot is placed firstly in the HAI (Hearing Instrument Accessories Interface). - 2.
+- 1. Make sure the tip of the audio boot is placed firstly in the HAI (Hearing instrument Accessories Interface). - 2.
 Click the audio boot on to the hearing instrument. - 3.
 The Audio boot is now connected.